RiboZones/RiboVision/INSTALL.md

 > sudo apt-get install libmysqlclient-dev --fix-missing

 6. Make a python2.7 virtual environment and install the requirements.
-You will need to already have a python2.7 installed and to know the location to its executable.
+You will need to already have a python2.7 installed somewhere and to know the location to its executable.

 > virtualenv -p [path to python2.7 executable] venv